The Greatest Selling Points in Any Home

 Furthermore, the pandemic brought a shift in our work environments and social lives.
 Working from home became the norm.
 Also, people shifted to entertaining, eating together, and relaxing all at home.
 This necessitated design trends that favor an even more comfortable home environment.

-room to space for that.
+space for that.
 In such a case, the kitchen table makes for a great workstation.

 Also, spa-like bathroom designs have become trendy to while away hours when stuck indoors.
 Thus, the popular kitchen and bathroom trends now support a stay-at-home way of life.
 Homeowners want functional and clean yet zen and aesthetically pleasing kitchens and bathrooms to create a calming mood.

 Here are the current kitchen and bathroom trends you should be aware of:

 Marble kitchen/bathroom countertops and tiles aren’t a new finish.
 However, their

 Homeowners no longer want the traditional look.
 And this is reflected in the current marble designs.
 They now have bolder veins that are not only modern and classic but also inviting.
 The fluidity and uniqueness of marble designs are timeless.
 Also, marble pairs well with polished, wooden, or metallic surfaces because of its contrasting characteristics.
 Whether on the sink, backsplash, or countertops, the unique veining of marble is a memorable look.

 Classic 30″ showers are being phased out.
 Most new builds now have showers over three feet.
 There is also an increased demand for 2-person showers as well.
 Also, four-piece bathrooms are in style even with bathroom renovations.